Salesforce · AI & Data Cloud Negotiations

 Negotiating Salesforce AI & Data Cloud Licensing: Pricing, Pitfalls & Cost Control

-Salesforce's push into AI and advanced data analytics — Einstein GPT, Data Cloud, AI Credits — offers powerful capabilities at a premium price.
-This guide covers how these products are licensed (per-user add-ons, credit systems, capacity pricing), the cost pitfalls enterprises face, and negotiation strategies to secure favourable terms while maintaining flexibility as the AI landscape evolves.
+Salesforce's push into AI and advanced data analytics offers powerful capabilities at a premium price.
+This guide covers how Einstein GPT, Data Cloud, and AI Credits are licensed, the cost pitfalls enterprises face, and negotiation strategies to secure favourable terms while maintaining flexibility as the AI landscape evolves.

 Salesforce AI & Data Cloud Licensing Models